Here you will find information on preparing for heat events and what to know about the different types of heat alerts.

 Heat events can affect anyone's health, but extreme heat can pose a very high risk of severe illness for some people if they do not have access to a cool indoor environment.
 Heat can build up indoors when the outdoor temperatures are climbing every day, and the situation can become dangerous.
 The longer the heat lasts, the more dangerous it becomes.

-As of summer 2022, there are two types of heat alerts in B.C.
+There are two types of heat alerts in B.C.
 These heat alerts come from Environment and Climate Change Canada.

 This means daytime and overnight temperatures are higher than usual, but they are not getting hotter every day.
 Take the usual steps to stay cool.